Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_paladin_min_players                     0       // The minimum number of players required to spawn the paladin ttt_tracker_min_players                     0       // The minimum number of players required to spawn the tracker ttt_medium_min_players                      0       // The minimum number of players required to spawn the medium ttt_jester_min_players                      0       // The minimum number of players required to spawn the jester ttt_swapper_min_players                     0       // The minimum number of players required to spawn the swapper ttt_clown_min_players                       0       // The minimum number of players required to spawn the clown
+ttt_paladin_min_players                     0       // The minimum number of players required to spawn the paladin ttt_tracker_min_players                     0       // The minimum number of players required to spawn the tracker ttt_medium_min_players                      0       // The minimum number of players required to spawn the medium ttt_sapper_min_players                      0       // The minimum number of players required to spawn the sapper ttt_jester_min_players                      0       // The minimum number of players required to spawn the jester ttt_swapper_min_players                     0       // The minimum number of players required to spawn the swapper ttt_clown_min_players                       0       // The minimum number of players required to spawn the clown